crashoverride777/swifty-ads/README.md

 ## Add import (CocoaPods)

-- Add the import statement to your swift file(s) when you installed via CocoaPods
+- Add the import statement to your swift file(s) if you installed via CocoaPods

 ```swift
 import SwiftyAds